gem5/gem5-resources/src/ubuntu-generic-diskimages/BUILDING.md

    ```

 2. **Run the `copy_modules_to_host.sh` Script**
-   This script builds the kernel and modules inside a Docker container and then copies them to the host machine:
+   This script builds the kernel and modules inside a Docker container and then copies them to the host machine.
+   **Note:** This script assume you are running on ARM host:

    ```sh
    ./copy_modules_to_host.sh